Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$ contribution: Resonance Chiral Theory Lagrangian

 We will briefly comment next on the flavor breaking induced by our $\mathcal{L}_{\rm{R\chi T}}$, eq.~(\ref{eq_LRChT}), in the resonance sector,\footnote{Chiral symmetry breaking in $\mathcal{L}_{\mathrm{no}\;R}$ happens as in $\chi$PT.} where we account for $\mathcal{O}(m_P^2)$ corrections in interaction vertices, resonance masses and field renormalizations~\cite{Guevara:2018rhj}.

 The $e^V_m$ contribution, cf.~eq.~(\ref{eq_Kin}), yields the following pattern of masses for the lightest non-strange neutral vector mesons

 with $\Delta_{2K\pi}=2m_K^2-m_\pi^2$.
 Analogous relations are obtained for the $V^\prime$ multiplet.
 We will work under the simplifying assumption that their flavor structure is analogous, so that $e_m^{V^\prime} = e_m^V \frac{M_{V^\prime}^2}{M_V^2}$.
 The similar shifts for the $P^\prime$ mesons will not be needed, as the induced corrections are subleading, namely $\mathcal{O}(m_P^4)$.
 Our cutting of the infinite tower of resonances per set of quantum numbers that are predicted in the large-$N_C$ limit to a few of them implies that the $N_C\to\infty$ masses get shifted as a result.
-Consequently, they will be allowed to vary in the fits to data.
+Consequently, the masses will be used as free fit parameters and will not be fixed to their physical values.
 The uncertainty on $a_\mu^{\rm{HLbL-pole}}$ associated to cutting the infinite spectrum to a few of the lightest states cannot be large, but it will anyway be relevant at the current level of precision.
 The main reason lies in the kernel needed to evaluate this contribution to the $g_\mu-2$, that is strongly dominated by the $[0.1,1]$ GeV$^2$ region (for both photon virtualities), providing $\sim85\%$ of the full results.
 This is considered in the assessment of theory uncertainties of our R$\chi$T approach in section~\ref{sec_Cuttingtower}.

 The $V^0$-$\gamma$ transitions will be shifted due to the $\lambda_V$ term in eq.~(\ref{eq.Lagrangin1Reven}).
 This will imply the following changes

 with an analogous primed version for the $V^{\prime0}$-$\gamma$ vertices.